keeganmjgreen/3D-Printed-Sensors-Development-Platform/data_logger_interface.md

 **Microcontroller-Based Analog Data Logger Interface**
 ====================================

-We developed a Windows 10 interface in Python for the microcontroller-based analog data logger with a wired connection to a computer.
+We developed a Windows 10 interface in Python for a microcontroller-based analog data logger with a wired connection to a computer.
 The program may be run directly by launching `analogDataLoggerInterface.pyw` or, naturally, by executing the following command.

 ```bash
 $ python analogDataLoggerInterface.pyw